 EM-II (Entrepreneur Memorandum Part-II):

-A business needs to fall into one of the MSME categories defined by investment limits set earlier.
+A business must fit in one of the MSME categories outlined by limits of investment established above.

 Note: Sole proprietors together with partnerships private limited companies qualify to obtain MSME registration.